 New York City

 As I wove my way through New York’s Penn Station, I spied James, the porter I knew from business trips.
 He secrets me down the escalator to the Vermonter at gate 7B before everyone else boards.
-I flip him a five, find an empty row on the train, and take a window seat hoping the seats next to mine will stay empty so I can enjoy my book in peace.
+I flip him a five, find an empty row on the train, and take a window seat hoping the seats next to mine will stay empty so I can enjoy the new Pamela Harriman bio in peace.

-It had been a bittersweet reunion with my San Francisco book club at the Algonquin in New York.
-I’d just moved back east from San Fran a few weeks before, but I missed them already.
-As I began to dive into the book, a juicy story about Harriman, a political hostess recently dating one of the book club member’s father-in-law.
+It had been a serendipitously sweet reunion with my San Francisco book club at the Algonquin in New York.
+I’d just moved back east from San Fran a few weeks before, but I missed the group already.
+I began to dive into the book, a juicy story about Harriman, a political hostess recently dating one of the book club member’s father-in-law.
 Dishy.
 All of a sudden a rush of motion caught my eye.
-I looked up to see a trio of Talbot’s women looking for vacant seats.
-I was relieved that these unlikely looking Amtrakers would probably leave me alone, but one of them noticed my book and decided she’d sit next to me, the two others taking seats across the aisle.
+I looked up to see a trio of Talbot’s women frantically looking for vacant seats.
+These unlikely Amtrakers would probably leave me alone, but one of them noticed my book and decided she’d sit next to me, the two others taking seats across the aisle.

-She introduced herself as D., and then to her two sisters, and quickly informed me that the only reason they were on the train was that her Chevy wagon had been stolen in Brooklyn the night before when they were all visiting her daughter.
-The sisters were laughing and teasing D. about how she would break the news to her husband.
-D. gleefully hoped for a new cooler car.
+She introduced herself as Denise, and then her two sisters, and quickly informed me that the only reason they were on the train was that her Chevy station wagon had been stolen in Brooklyn the night before when they were all visiting her daughter.
+The sisters were laughing and teasing Denise about how she would break the news to her husband.
+Denise gleefully hoped it might mean a new cooler car for her.

-After complaining about missing the book group, I went on to whine to Denise that I was still stinging from the shock of quitting my career in San Francisco, going from making hundred-million-dollar deals to making hundred dollar purchases at Stop & Shop, and that Sylvia, our beloved English nanny of the past five years, had now been replaced by me.
-Sensing that D. could no longer endure any more moaning about myself, I asked,
+After complaining about missing the book group, I went on to whine to Denise that I was also stinging from the shock of quitting my international banking career in San Francisco, going from making hundred-million-dollar deals to making hundred dollar purchases at Stop & Shop.
+And that Sylvia, our beloved English nanny of the past five years, had now been replaced by me.
+Sensing that Denise could no longer endure any more moaning about myself, I asked,

 ‘So where do you live?’